SatisKia/clip/README_E.md

 ### Other

-- Function used to implement the printAnsMatrix function called from the _Proc object
+- Function used to implement the printAnsMatrix function called from the _Proc object.

 ```javascript
 var string = clip.getArrayTokenString( param, array/*_Token*/, indent );